manifold-systems/manifold/docs/articles/graphql.md

 As more service providers embrace GraphQL, pressures mount for a solid Java solution particularly on the client.
 Here I've demonstrated how the GraphQL Manifold reaches beyond expectations to provide truly seamless, type-safe GraphQL access from Java.
-Indeed, the metaprogramming wizardry within Manifold results in a developer experience normally reserved for dynamic languages such as Javascript.
-Even better, the flexibility offered by Manifold exists _statically_ when and where you need it most: while you're writing code in your IDE!
+Indeed, its extraordinary metaprogramming faculties afford a level of flexibility normally reserved for dynamic languages such as Javascript.
+Most importantly, these capabilities exist _statically_ when and where you need them most: while you're writing code in your IDE!
 As a consequence GraphQL feels light, connected, and approachable.

 I'm hopeful to have piqued your interest and that you'll dig a little deeper into the [GraphQL Manifold](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql).